22036435/henshin-Voices/README.md

 Please note that if port 5000 is already in use on your machine, you'll need to use a different port.
 You can do this by changing the `-p` option in the `docker run` command.
 For example, to use port 5001, you would use `-p 5001:5000`.

-### 2. Clone repository on your computer to run the application:
+### 2. Clone repository to run the application locally:

+Follow these steps to run the app locally:

 1. **Clone Repository**: on bash/terminal,